syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/Getting-Started.md

 {% endtabs %}

-## Step 4: Add .NET MAUI Cartesian chart
+## Step 4: Add .NET MAUI Cartesian Chart

-1. Import the `Syncfusion.Maui.Charts` namespace into your code.
+1. Import the `Syncfusion.Maui.Toolkit.Charts` namespace into your code.
 2. Initialize an instance of the `SfCartesianChart` control.

 {% tabs %}